vim-scripts/VimClojure/doc/README.txt

 when building the nailgun-client.
 That's ok.

 Running „ant install“ will install the vim plugin into the named directory.
+If you omit the vimdir line in the local.properties file the vim plugin will be installed in the user's runtime directory – <home>/.vim on Unic/Mac,
+<home>\vimfiles on Windows.

 To run the Nailgun server you need the clojure.jar, clojure-contrib.jar and vimclojure.jar in your Classpath: